AzrizHaziq/tradingview-syariah-indicator/README.md

     - [ ] filter
     - [ ] use json hosted in github raw
 - [ ] Added a page for "accept agreement/conditions"
+- [ ] @Data, do some diffing with current data.
+If exists, then commit it.

 ### Please do refer to original website before buying.
 And if you're holding then look at them everyday.
 #### 1. China100 A stocks